 The key thing to remember with artificial light is that you’re probably not going to get perfect results the first time you try a new angle.
 The same way it takes time to learn how to work with natural light, it also takes time to learn how to work with artificial light, so don’t give up.

 In last week’s post, I mentioned the equipment that I use.
-I use a PixaPro LED200D mk II continuous light, and a 150cm octagonal soft box with double diffusion.
+I use a PixaPro LED200D mk II continuous light (US equivalent – Godox SL-200 LED), and a 120cm octagonal soft box with double diffusion.
 This light and soft box help me recreate the effect of shooting right next to a window flooding with beautiful natural light, with the added benefit that I can control the brightness, colour and direction, to create my perfect look.

 In today’s post, I’m going to show you how easy it is to create a side lit and a back lit look, using just one light and soft box.
 If you want to see how I did this in video, you can watch below!